Code-Institute-Submissions/Milestone-Project-21/README.md

 The last page is the 'Contact Us' page, this is set up with the contact, timings and address details at the top of the page side by side and below is a questions form.<br/>

 #### Skeleton
 I have included the wireframes in my project on different devices such as desktop, tablet and mobile.
+The tablet and mobile phone wireframes will be missing the hamburger icon this is, because it was after the planning stage that I decided to implement this icon.

 [Desktop Wireframes](https://github.com/WHusssain937/Milestone-Project/tree/master/Wireframes/desktop-wireframes)